Californication (TV series): Season four

 Season four (January 9, 2011 – March 27, 2011) filming began on April 19, 2010.
 Guest stars included Carla Gugino as Hank's lawyer Abby; Zoë Kravitz as Becca's new friend Pearl, who gets Becca to join her band, Queens of Dogtown; Addison Timlin as Sasha Bingham, a movie star; and Rob Lowe as Eddy Nero, a famous actor who wants to play Hank's character in a movie.
 Zakk Wylde, singer and guitarist for Black Label Society and former guitarist for Ozzy Osbourne, has a cameo as a guitar-shop employee in episode two, the title of which, "Suicide Solution", comes from the Ozzy Osbourne song.
 Mötley Crüe drummer Tommy Lee also has a cameo in the episode "Lights, Camera, Asshole", where he performs his solo version of Mötley Crüe's song "Home Sweet Home", on a piano at a bar at the end of the episode.
 Michael Ealy played a new love interest for Karen in four episodes, and Madeline Zima returned as Mia for four episodes.

 The story picks up 72 hours after Hank is arrested at the end of season three, and revolves around Hank's thoroughly destroyed life.
 His secrets have come to light; the world knows that he penned Fucking & Punching, and that he slept with the underage Mia.
 Karen is disgusted and Becca is disappointed, so Hank goes to live at a hotel.
 Season four follows his new legal troubles, such as his lawyer's attempts to get him acquitted of statutory rape charges, plus the development of a film adaptation of "Fucking & Punching" and his sexual involvement with Sasha and Abby.
 Other developing storylines include Charlie learning his vasectomy may have been botched, Marcy moving in with a movie producer and learning she is pregnant by Charlie, Becca joining an all-female rock band, and Karen finding a new boyfriend.

-On January 11, 2011, the season-four soundtrack was released.
-Exclusive tracks include Tommy Lee's solo version of "Home Sweet Home" and three rock covers from the show's on-screen band Queens of Dogtown.
-Other artists on the soundtrack are Shooter Jennings and Hierophant, Eagles of Death Metal, Better Than Ezra, My Life with the Thrill Kill Kult, Monster Magnet vs. Adrian Young, Cracker, The Soundtrack of Our Lives, Warren Zevon, and Gregory Alan Isakov.
-The soundtrack was co-produced by Nora Felder and Budd Carr, the show's music supervisors.